architecture-building-systems/CityEnergyAnalyst/docs/installation/installation-on-macos.rst

 You can now run the CEA dashboard interface normally!

-..`Here you can find a series of blog to help you get started!`: https://cityenergyanalyst.com/blog/2019/6/28/getting-started-with-your-own-project-1
+Here you can find a series of `blog posts <https://cityenergyanalyst.com/blogs>`_ to help you get started!

 Pycharm